ryan-hamblin/BuildWeek/README.md

 - [ ] Create a slack channel and add your instructors, PM's and entire group to it.
 - [ ] Head over to a few sites to draw inspiration for the theme of your project.
 [Dribbble](https://dribbble.com/), [HTML5UP](https://html5up.net/) & [CodePen](https://codepen.io/) come to mind.
 - [ ] Create a Github Repository and add each team member and your PM as collaborators on the project.
+- [ ] Build your list of MVP features to be delivered to your PM on Monday.

 #### Day 1 - Build Day